 Our pilot study has shown that PVC can be successfully separated in clinical environments and recycled into new products.
 In 2019, over 9 tonnes of PVC oxygen masks, anaesthetic masks and tubing were collected by our participating hospitals, bringing the total recycled to over 24 tonnes.
 This equates to over 800,000 oxygen masks diverted from disposal!

 RecoMed began as a pilot study and the service provided was free of charge while we assessed the feasibility of collecting material from hospitals whilst minimising bureaucratic hurdles.
 However, as with any waste stream and specific collection schemes, there are costs involved in the collection and reprocessing of the material.

-In order to continue this innovative recycling scheme which has great potential to make a difference, we have introduced a small fee for organisations wishing to participate.
-This fee will be used to subsidise the cost of collecting and reprocessing the material and will be applied from April 2021.
-You can learn more here.
+In order to continue this innovative recycling scheme, which has great potential to make a difference, we will be introducing an annual fee for organisations wishing to participate.
+This fee will be used to subsidise the cost of collecting and reprocessing the material and will be applied from the point of when we are able to restart the scheme.

-Our aim is to fully re-open to our participating hospitals who can demonstrate that they can safely segregate the material in early 2021.
-For those organisations on our waiting list, thank you for your interest, please know that we are working hard to secure extra resources and support to expand the scheme to you in due course.
+For those organisations on our waiting list, thank you for your interest, please know that we are working hard to expand the scheme to you in due course.

 We really want to thank those members of staff, both healthcare professionals and waste managers at our partner hospitals who have engaged with us to start this innovative collection scheme for medical devices.
 Your efforts have proven that it is entirely possible to divert these single use items from disposal to recycling.
 Your support has enabled RecoMed to grow and adapt, to try new methods and learn from our combined experience.
 We look forward to continuing to work with you to push the boundaries of medical plastic recycling in the future.